hopsoft/turbo_boost-streams/README.md

 ## About TurboBoost

-TurboBoost is a suite of projects that enhance Rails and Hotwire to make building server rendered reactive applications simpler and more powerful.
+TurboBoost is a suite of libraries that enhance Rails, Hotwire, and Turbo... making them even more powerful and boosing your productivity.
 Be sure to check out all of the various the libraries.

 - [Streams](https://github.com/hopsoft/turbo_boost-streams)